PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 14:33:14
+Last updated: 2024-04-02 14:35:18
-Random Quote: Those who will play with cats must expect to be scratched. - Miguel de Cervantes
+Random Quote: The way we communicate with others and with ourselves ultimately determines the quality of our lives. - Tony Robbins